-Currently the SCFC manages the property for multiple uses, including tree improvement related activities, 2nd and 3rd generation loblolly pine seed orchards, longleaf seed orchard, demonstration plantings, timber production, wildlife food plots, and hunting.
+Currently the SCFC manages the property for multiple uses, including tree improvement related activities, loblolly and longleaf pine seed orchards, demonstration plantings, timber production, wildlife food plots and hunting.
 The map highlights the areas within the property that are related to the tree improvement program.
 Aiming to increase our seed production and optimize the use of land inside NFC for progeny testing, some recommendations of other uses were presented for the cited fields and will be updated in this page over time.

 Niederhof Forestry Center attempts to operate solely based upon revenues generated through cone/seed sales and funding from research agreements.
 Currently, NFC is staffed by a full-time Seed Orchard Manager Chris King and a Tree Improvement Specialist Carla Castro, with additional assistance as needed by Coastal Region staff with seed orchard establishment and management.
 For more information you can contact the NFC office at (843) 726-3845.
 A Forestry Technician I is assigned to NFC as part of his work duties when scheduled on-call on normal workdays.

 Description of areas related to Tree Improvement within NFC

 2) Field adequate for the establishment of the shortleaf orchard.